openshift/enhancements/enhancements/workload-partitioning/rationalizing-configuration.md

-deployment, and to simplify the configuration, we propose to extend the PAO with a `render` command, similar to the one in other operators, to have it generate manifests for the OpenShift installer to consume.
+deployment, and to simplify the configuration, we propose to extend the PAO with a `render` command, similar to the one in other operators, to have it generate manifests for the OpenShift installer as extra manifests.
 This avoids any need to change the OpenShift installer to support this uncommon use case, and is consistent with the way third-party networking solutions are installed.